Home-made Pancake Recipe:

 - Continue to make pancakes using rest of the batter.

-- Stack the pancakes and serve it with a dollop of butter and maple syrup.
+- Stack the pancakes and serve it with a dollop of butter and syrup.

 Regular sugar – 1 cup

 Maple/vanilla flavour – 1 tsp (You can substitute this with any flavour you prefer)